MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 # Set-CMApplication

 ## SYNOPSIS

-Sets the properties of an application.
+Configure the properties of an application.

 ## SYNTAX